pyeventsourcing/eventsourcing/docs/topics/application.rst

     # Check the aggregate can be discarded.
     copy.__discard__()
     copy.__save__()
-    assert copy.id not in app.repository
+    assert copy.id not in application.repository

     # Check optimistic concurrency control is working ok.
     from eventsourcing.exceptions import ConcurrencyError